+Figure legends

 Figure 1.
 Expression of EGFP-HPnsp2 and EGFP-LPnsp2 in 293T cells.
 The expression of EGFP fused nsp2 proteins were validated by fluorescence microscopy (A) and Western blot (B).
 The predicted molecular size was 26.9, 153,157 kDa for EGFP, EGFP-HPnsp2 and EGFP-LPnsp2, respectively.

 Figure 2.
 Validation of the interaction of nsp2 with cellular proteins by Western blot.
 (A) Confirmation of the proteins associated with nsp2 in EGFP, EGFP-HPnsp2 and EGGP-LPnsp2 transfected 293T cells in GFP-trap pull-down using specific antibodies against 14-3-3, CD2AP, HSP70, DNAJA2, NUCL orRS6.
 A RFP-trap pull-down and non-transfected 293T cells were also used as the negative controls.
 (B) Confirmation of the proteins associated with nsp2 by reverse immunoprecipitation.
 EGFP, EGFP-HPnsp2 and EGFP-LPnsp2 transfected 293T cell lysates were incubated with specific antibodies against NUCL, CD2AP, HSP70, DNAJA2, 14-3-3 and RS6 after pre-clearing with blank protein G resin, respectively.
 The existence of EGFP-HPnsp2 or EGFP-LPnsp2 in the input samples and the eluates were detected by a specific antibody against GFP.

 Figure 3.
 Co-localization of nsp2 with cellular proteins confirmed by immunofluorescence microscopy.
-The co-localization of EGFP-HPnsp2 and EGFP-LPnsp2 with 14-3-3, CD2AP or RS6 was visualized in both transfected 293T cells (used for the pull down) and MARC-145 cells (a permissive cell line for PRRSV).
+The co-localization of EGFP-HPnsp2 and EGFP-LPnsp2 with 14-3-3, CD2AP or RS6 was visualized in both transfected 293T cells (used for the pull down), MARC-145 cells (a permissive cell line for PRRSV) and PK-15 cells (a porcine originated cell line).
 The EGFP-tagged proteins were shown in green and cellular proteins were shown in red.
 The co-localization was determined by the yellow signal in the merged images.

 Figure 4.
 Validation of the interaction of nsp2 with cellular proteins in PRRSV infected MARC-145 cells.
 (A) Western blot analysis of the input and bound samples by GFP-trap pull-down in MARC-145 cells either mock infected or infected with a European PRRSV-SD01-08 strain carrying a GFP reporter gene in nsp2 gene at a MOI of 3.
 MARC-145 cells transfected with EGFP-N1 plasmid were used as a control for the proteins binding to EGFP.
 All cells were harvested 30hpi.
 Proteins interacting with nsp2 were pulled down by GFP-Trap.
 The pulldown samples were separated by SDS-PAGE and detected by specific antibodies against GFP, HSP70, 14-3-3, NUCL and CD2AP.
 (B) Immunofluorescence microscopy showing the co-localization of 14-3-3 and viral proteins.
 MARC-145 cells were either mock infected or infected with both type 2 LP-PRRSV CH-1R strain and HP-PRRSV SD16 strain at an MOI 0.01.
 The cells were fixed at 24 hours post-transfection.
 PRRSV proteins were visualized with FITC-goat anti-pig IgG in green and 14-3-3 were visualized with Cy3-goat anti-rabbit IgG in red.
 The co-localization was determined by the yellow signal in the merged images.